ernara/IBAN_Checking/README.md

-# IBAN_Checking
+# IBAN Checking

-IBAN Checking is a awesome tool for checking IBAN lists.
-It checks all putted IBANS and gives status for every IBAN.
+IBAN Checking is a awesome software for for IBAN number checking.
+It can test IBAN for one account and provided list.

+# Where to find

+You can find this software on site: https://ibancheckingweb20210711204029.azurewebsites.net

+# interface architecture

+You can